rklymentiev/rklymentiev.com/content/authors/admin/_index.md

 This website is the place where I keep all my posts, demos, and lectures.
 The topics include Python/R Programming, Machine Learning, Neuroscience, Criminology, or whatever else I might be interested in at the moment.

-Apart from being excited by the work I do, I feel passionate about mountains, bouldering, and post-rock.
-Lastly, I hold a strong belief that animals should not be abused for human entertainment.
+Apart from being excited by the work I do, I also feel passionate about mountains, bouldering, and post-rock.

 <!---  <style>
 .button {